mermaid-js/mermaid/docs/n00b-gettingStarted.md

 In the `Code` section one can write or edit raw mermaid code, and instantly `Preview` the rendered result on the panel beside it.

+**This is a great way to learn how to define a mermaid diagram.**

+For some popular video tutorials on the live editor go to [Overview](./n00b-overview.md).

 ![Flowchart](./img/n00b-liveEditor.png)

-You can also copy the code from the code section and paste it into either a mermaid plugin or in inside an html file, which will be taught in numbers 2 and 3.

-It is also an easier way to develop diagrams.
+**Notes:**

 You can also click "Copy Markdown" to copy the markdown code for the diagram, that can then be pasted directly into your documentation.

 ![Flowchart](./img/liveEditorOptions.png)